-Established in 1977, this landmark store on the South Congress corridor displays more than 4,000 boots, plus cowboy hats, clothing, and accessories—pretty much a one stop shop for all things Texan.
-The big red boot sign is a city icon, and the family-owned business help customers find the perfect boot for any lifestyle.
+Established in 1977, this landmark store on the South Congress corridor displays more than 4,000 boots, plus cowboy hats, clothing and accessories – it’s pretty much a one-stop shop for all things Texan.
+The big red boot sign is a city landmark, and the family-owned business helps customers find the perfect boot for any lifestyle.

-Just down the street from Allens is the South Congress location of Magnolia Cafe, known for its “Sorry, We’re Open” neon sign and its 24-hour diner service.
-The original location opened as Omelettry West on Lake Austin Boulevard in 1979, and has been an Austin favorite every since.
-Barack Obama’s 2014 visit cemented the diner’s status as local icon forever when he met a UT student for coffee there.
+Just down the street from Allens is the South Congress location of Magnolia Cafe, known for its “Sorry, We’re Open” neon sign and 24-hour diner service.
+The original restaurant opened as Omelettry West on Lake Austin Boulevard in 1979, and this beloved café has been an Austin favorite ever since.
+Barack Obama’s 2014 visit cemented the diner’s status as a local icon forever when he met a UT student here for coffee.

 Harry Ransom Center

-Dedicated to the 45th governor of Texas and long-term Austin resident, Ann W. Richards, the Congress Avenue Bridge is also home to other long-term Austinites: Mexican free-tailed bats.
+Dedicated to the 45th governor of Texas and long-term Austin resident Ann W Richards, the Congress Avenue Bridge is also home to a few other long-term Austinites: Mexican free-tailed bats.
 The migratory colony is the world’s largest urban bat colony, with between 750,000 and 1.5 million bats residing under the bridge in summer and wintering in Mexico.
-As many as 100,000 annual tourists watch the bats emerge at dusk every night, flying across Lady Bird Lake to feed themselves.
+Every year, as many as 100,000 tourists watch the bats emerge at dusk and fly across Lady Bird Lake to feed themselves.
 If you want to experience this extraordinary moment in an entirely different way, take an evening kayak tour where you’ll be able to witness this phenomenon away from the crowds and enjoy the twinkling city lights on your way back.

 Circuit of the Americas

-One of Austin’s newest attractions, the Circuit of the Americas is a grade 1 FIA specification 3.427-mile (5.515-km) motor racing facility, hosting the Formula One United States Grand Prix, the Motorcycle Grand Prix of the Americas, and various other racing championships throughout the year.
-Musical guests from Mumford & Sons to Taylor Swift to Chance the Rapper at JMBLYA have tour the Austin360 Ampitheater stage.
+The Circuit of the Americas features a 3.41mi (5.49km) racetrack and hosts the Formula One United States Grand Prix, the Motorcycle Grand Prix of the Americas and various other racing championships throughout the year.
+Musical guests from Mumford & Sons to Taylor Swift and Chance the Rapper have performed on the on-site Germania Insurance Amphitheater stage.

-A list of Austin attractions should include more than one music venue since it is, after all, the Live Music Capital of the World.
-The live show that put the Austin music scene on the map moved from the University of Texas campus to its new downtown home at the W Hotel in 2011.
-With a seating capacity of around 2,700, the larger venue retains Austin City Limit‘s reputation as an intimate setting for live music, and many of the ACL live performances are replayed on the PBS network for everyone’s entertainment.
-Be sure to see the iconic Willie Nelson statue before ascending the steps to the theater.
+Any worthy list of Austin attractions should include more than one music venue since, after all, the city is the Live Music Capital of the World.
+The live show that put the Austin music scene on the map moved from the University of Texas campus to its new downtown home next door to the W Austin hotel in 2011.
+With a seating capacity of around 2,700, the larger venue retains Austin City Limits’ reputation as an intimate setting for live music, and many of the ACL live performances are replayed on PBS.
+Be sure to check out the famous Willie Nelson statue before ascending the steps to the theater.

-With one of the highest vantage points in Austin, rising 775 feet (236.2 meters) from the Colorado River (Lake Austin), Mount Bonnell provides some of the best views of the city.
-Also called Covert Park, the site is one of Austin’s oldest tourist attractions, inspiring visitors with its panoramic views since the 1850s.
-From the hill’s crest, look east toward the city skyline downtown or west to take in the winding Colorado River, snaking its way toward Pennybacker Bridge on Loop 360.
+With one of the highest vantage points in Austin, 775ft (236m) above the Colorado River (Lake Austin), Mount Bonnell boasts some of the best views of the city, especially at sunset.
+Also called Covert Park, the site is one of Austin’s oldest tourist attractions, inspiring visitors with its panoramas since the 1850s.
+From the hill’s crest, look east toward the city skyline Downtown or west to take in the winding Colorado River, snaking its way towards Pennybacker Bridge on Loop 360.
 You can even team this trip with a guided boat tour of Lake Austin for 22mi (35km) of charming Austin waterfront views.